any-docs/css/content/reference/properties/font-style/index.md

 Variable fonts can offer a fine control over the degree to which an oblique face is slanted.
 You can select this using the `<angle>` modifier for the `oblique` keyword.

 For TrueType or OpenType variable fonts, the `"slnt"` variation is used to implement varying slant angles for oblique, and the `"ital"` variation with a value of 1 is used to implement italic values.
-See {{cssxref("font-variation-settings")}}.
+See `font-variation-settings`.

 Click "Play" in the code blocks below to edit the example in the MDN Playground.
 Change the angle value to see the slant of the text change.